ongebo/fast-food-fast/README.md

 ```
 Points to note:
 * "items" is compulsory and its value must be a list of individual items
-* When posting and order, "status", "total-cost", and "order-id" are optional, they are automatically assigned by the API
+* When posting an order, "status", "total-cost", and "order-id" are optional, they are automatically assigned by the API
 * Version 1 of the RESTful API uses data structures to store orders, so the orders don't persist among multiple runs of the application

 ## Installation Instructions